General Condition Information

 Newborn screening helps babies lead healthier lives.
 If your baby has an out-of-range result, follow up with your health care provider quickly.
 It is important to follow their instructions.
 Your baby may need to get treatment right away, even if they are not showing signs or symptoms.
 In some cases, your baby’s health care provider may decide it is best to watch (monitor) your baby to decide next steps.
 Careful monitoring and early treatment will help your baby stay as healthy as possible.

 Signs of HMG-CoA lyase deficiency vary widely.
 They often appear within the first few days or months of life.
-They may also appear later in childhood.
+They may also appear later in childhood, and rarely, in adulthood.

 Signs of the condition may include the following: